 In the past, companies usually had to build a custom data pipeline.
 But today’s cloud providers have taken much of the complexity out of the process.
 We don’t recommend building custom data pipelines unless it’s absolutely necessary—they can be challenging to manage and can add additional burdens to your engineering teams.

 You can read our online guide to ETL/ELT here for a complete breakdown.

 To analyze data in real time it has to be stored in an analytical database.
 Modern cloud data warehouses like Snowflake make it possible for companies of any size to store massive amounts of data, and query that data in real time.
 In the past, on-prem data warehouses capable of such tasks would cost a fortune and require an army of IT talent to build and maintain.
 Again the cloud has simplified the data warehouse, making it possible for virtually any company to generate insights from its treasure trove of data in real time.

 Read our online guide to choosing the right cloud data warehouse.

 With data collected, processed, and stored in a queryable data warehouse, you will then need a real-time analytics tool that is up to the task of searching through all that data and returning actionable insights in seconds.
 Modern analytics tools are much easier to set up and use than the legacy solutions of the past.
 Read on to learn what things to consider before you invest in a real-time analytics tool for your company or team.

 Learn how real-time analytics fits into the broader analytics category.
-Read our definitive guide to big data analytics.
+Read our blog post: Top 20 Big Data Facts & Statistics.

 While there are a variety of analytics tools on the market today that can analyze real-time data, you want to be sure you invest in the right one.
 The wrong choice could leave you with more than an empty wallet—think low employee adoption, headaches for the engineering team, and downtime if you have to replace it in the future.